KarimNsouli/About-me/README.md

 ### 🌟 About Me

-Hello, I'm Karim Nsouli — a Computer Information & Technology student @ RIT Dubai with a strong passion for network engineering.
+Hello, I'm Karim Nsouli, a Computer Information & Technology student @ RIT Dubai with a strong passion for network engineering.

 I am actively building hands-on expertise in routing and switching through Cisco Packet Tracer, while developing core technical proficiencies in shell scripting, automation, and security such as Bash, Python, Ansible, Nmap, and Wireshark.
 Alongside this, I am expanding my foundation in DevOps practices, including containerization and orchestration with Docker and Kubernetes.